MENU

 Sources: Fatherhood.org; Green, B., Davis, C., Clark, T., Quinn, C., & Cryer-Coupet, Q. (2014), Father Involvement, dating violence, and sexual risk behaviors among a national sample of adolescent females.
 Journal of Interpersonal Violence, http://jlv.sagepub.com/.

-Make an investment towards a future where any survivor—anywhere in the nation—would have access to qualified, compassionate care.
+Our vision is that any survivor—anywhere in the nation—would have access to qualified, compassionate care.